 Teapots are a great way to steep loose leaf tea.
 They generally will come with a removable or built-in filter, so you can simply add tea leaves and water.
 The filter is also generally big enough to allow the leaves to expand nicely.
 If your teapot doesn’t have a filter, you can always put the leaves straight into the pot, and pour the tea through a strainer as you serve it to strain out the leaves.
 Teapots come in a range of materials, shapes, and sizes.
 Asian-style steeping generally uses very small teapots (3-6 oz) which are filled with a larger amount of tea leaves for multiple quick infusions (see below for more), but in the West we are familiar with larger teapots (18-32 oz) which can serve multiple people and are ideal for making a large quantity of tea at once to bring out much of the flavor in the first steep.
 There are pros and cons to both styles which we'll discuss in a later lesson!
 For now, staying on track, here are a few common types of teapots:

 Has higher heat retention than other materials such as glass and porcelain.
 It doesn’t absorb tea flavor and therefore is suitable for all types of tea.
 It is recommended for fragile and delicate teas such as green or white.
-Here's an example of a ceramic teapot from one of our brand partners, Pinky Up.
-Use code SIPSBY for 20% off.
+Shop this ceramic teapot available in our tea shop.

 Glass teapots, pictured middle below, are great for visual presentation of the tea infusion – especially for watching blooming tea open up, observing tea leaves as they unfurl, and watching the color of the water change.
 Glass teapots are neutral and suitable for all types of tea, and will not affect the taste.
 But, like porcelain, glass is not the most ideal for heat retention.